 What kind of home do you want?

 Do you like to putz around in the yard and do your own home maintenance?
-Then a single family home should be suitable for you.
+Then a single-family home should be suitable for you.
 If you hate doing work in the yard and around the house, maybe you should consider a condo or townhome.
 The only problem with condos is you have to calculate the monthly HOA as part of your housing expense.
 Plus, some condominium complexes cannot be financed.
-If you decide to buy a condo we'll need to focus on the ones that are FHA approved.
+If you decide to buy a condo we'll need to focus on the ones that are FHA-approved.

-Condos and town homes are in communities with Homeowner's Associations.
+Condos and townhouses are in communities with Homeowner's Associations.
 On top of paying the monthly HOA fee, you will find they have a variety of rules.
 The rules will include how many pets you may have.
 They may also specify how late you can play loud music and where you can park.

-Many of Las Vegas' single family homes are in a Homeowner's Association.
+Many of Las Vegas' single-family homes are also in a Homeowner's Association.
 Their rules may not be quite as strict about pets as a condo's rules.
 You should still make sure you can live with them.
 HOAs may have rules about how, when and where you can put out the garbage.
 They may not allow you to park on the street by your house overnight.
 They'll want you to get approval for most home renovations that affect the exterior.
 If you can't abide by the rules, don't buy a home that's governed by a Homeowner's Association.

 When you hire us to help you buy your first home, we want to know what you want and how much you can afford.
 Then we'll work to merge your priorities to find the best homes for you to consider.
 We'll send you all the suitable properties as soon as they hit the market.
 Through our office, we also have access to many new listings before they are listed.

 Once we find the home you love, we will carefully consider how much you should pay for it.
 We'll negotiate the price and the terms to give you the best possible deal.
 Once you're in contract, we'll work diligently.
 We'll get all the inspections ordered.
 We'll see that your lender has all the necessary paperwork.
 We'll ensure that all necessary deadlines are met.
 We will negotiate any necessary repairs suggested by the inspections.
-We'll go with you to sign the final paperwork and to do your final walk thru.
+We'll go with you to sign the final paperwork and to do your final walkthrough.